bitshares/dev.bitshares.works/docs/intro/environments.rst

 **Note 3:** When creating tag for testnet do it from the command line with ``git tag``.
 Github don't have the option to create a tag without a release.

-**Note 4:** ~~the tag commit can be changed.~~ Don't change tags on github.
+**Note 4:** :strike:`the tag commit can be changed`.
+Don't change tags on github.
 This is a source of confusion, and of irreproducible bug reports.
 Make new one is better (ex: test-2.0.180321b or wait 1 day).

 **Note 5:** Do not mark releases as "pre release" unless there is a real new version coming immediately after.
 Never upgrade "pre release" to "release" as new emails to subscribers will not be sent when doing so.